RU-Automated-Reasoning-Group/ReGuS/Karel_Script/README.md

 ### Synthesis & Evaluation

-Before evaluation, please first active conda virtual environment by:
+Before evaluation, please activate the conda virtual environment by:
 ```
 conda activate regus
 ```

-If you are under root path of ReGuS, enter ```Karel_Script``` first by:
+If you are under the root path of ReGuS, enter the ```Karel_Script``` directory first by:
 ```
 cd Karel_Script
 ```

-The file ```do_search.sh``` provides example evaluation code for specific environment as:
+The file ```do_search.sh``` provides example evaluation code for specific environments as:
 ```
 python mcts_search.py --task [env_name] --num_exps 1
 ```

-We recommend to run each environment on separate process rather than directly run shell file ```do_search.sh```, for the reason that sequentially running all the karel environments will result in high time consuming.
+We recommend running each environment in a separate process rather than directly running the shell file ```do_search.sh```, as sequentially running all the Karel environments will be highly time-consuming.

-Argument ```--num_exps``` indicates the number of synthesis experiment ReGuS will run.
-For each synthesis experiment, by default, we apply ReGuS to search for programs and execute them on related Karel environment.
-After the experiments finish, logs of synthesis will be created under directory ```store/mcts/karel_log/[env_name]```.
-Moreover, for each karel environment, a reward-timesteps figure will be generated, where x-axis refers to timesteps used and y-axis refers to reward achieved for each synthesized program.
+The argument ```--num_exps``` indicates the number of synthesis experiments ReGuS will run.
+For each synthesis experiment, by default, we apply ReGuS to search for programs and execute them in the related Karel environment.
+After the experiments finish, logs of synthesis will be created under the directory ```store/mcts/karel_log/[env_name]```.
+Moreover, for each Karel environment, a reward-timesteps figure will be generated, where the x-axis refers to timesteps used and the y-axis refers to the reward achieved for each synthesized program.

-**The figure results should be closed to Fig.18 of the paper.** (The figures in paper shows the average result on 5 repeated experiments).
+**The figure results should be close to Fig.18 of the paper.** (The figures in the paper show the average result of 5 repeated experiments).

 ### Expected Performance

-Directory ```store_demo``` contains the logs and figure result we get by running the artifact.
-As expect, the all the karel environment, ReGuS could find a program achieve reward 1.
+The ```store_demo``` directory contains the logs and figure results we obtained by running the artifact.
+As expected, across all Karel environments, ReGuS should find a program that achieves a reward of 1.
 The expected time cost for each environment is shown as below:

 | Index      | Environment    | Estimated Time    |
 | -----------| ---------------|-------------------|